keirstead-group/imperial-latex/README.md

 ## Other files

-The package also contains logos and some examples in the `doc` folder.
+The package includes other files that you probably won't need to call directly.
+This includes the examples in the `doc` folder and the following notable files.

+ * `imperial-beamer-style.tex` gives configuration settings for Beamer presentations.